hazelcast/hazelcast/docs/design/sql/10-distributed-scan.md

 index(b) -> [b>2 AND b<4]
 ```

-Last, for every proposed index, we create a `MapIndexScanPhysicalRel` operator, that is added to the planner search space.
+At last, for every proposed index, we create a `MapIndexScanPhysicalRel` operator that is added to the planner search space.

 ## 3 Local Execution